StumbleRunner/WeatherFlow_DisplayHistory/README.md

 wDirColors=[(0,0,255),(0,255,255),(0,255,0),(119,255,0),(255,255,0),(255,119,0),(255,0,0),(255,0,255),(0,0,255)]
 ```
 If your database uses different units than mine (which is an odd mix of imperial and whatever the WeatherFlow default units are) this is where you'd make the change.
 You can set as many or as few plot value points as you want, but make sure you have a color for every value point or the script will likely crash.

 Special note: The "Feels Like" plot doesn't show absolute temperature, it shows the difference between absolute and feels like.
-I felt that made it easier to spot those effects rather than trying compare it to the largely similar temperature plot.
+I felt that made it easier to spot those effects rather than trying to visually compare it to the largely similar temperature plot.

 Other special note: There's a variable just below the color gradients section for converting meters per second into miles per hour for the wind speed.
 If you prefer meters per second, set this value 1.0.